rspack-contrib/html-rspack-plugin/README.md

 ### Meta Tags

-If the `meta` option is set the html-webpack-plugin will inject meta tags.
+If the `meta` option is set the html-rspack-plugin will inject meta tags.
-For the default template the html-webpack-plugin will already provide a default for the `viewport` meta tag.
+For the default template the html-rspack-plugin will already provide a default for the `viewport` meta tag.

 Please take a look at this well maintained list of almost all [possible meta tags](https://github.com/joshbuchea/HEAD#meta).